 Samples for Sanger Sequencing and STR Fragment analysis can be submitted via dropbox to the CGI (sample dropbox location outside of third floor elevators, Engineering/Science Building [NESB]).
 The new building is between the Chemistry and Pharmacy buildings on 181 Auditorium Road.
 All submissions must be accompanied by completed online form submission found here

 See table below for a complete list of service types as well as descriptions for each service.
 NOTE: The per sample rates listed in the table below are internal rates.
 Please contact the CGI for external pricing for non-UCONN members.

 Sanger Sequencing DropBox Submission Policies

-Samples will be collected daily at 1:00pm from the small black mini fridge outside of the third floor elevators in the new Engineering/Science Building for processing that day.
+Samples for run-only Sanger sequencing should be dropped off directly to the CGI by 1:00pm for processing that day.
 Samples must be placed inside a freezer box or in a zip top plastic bag CLEARLY labeled with YOUR NAME, PI name and submission date.
-NOTE: Samples may be picked up later than 1:00pm daily, but never earlier than 1:00pm.

-- Be sure to complete the online submission form before leaving your samples in the fridge!
+- Be sure to complete the online submission form before dropping off your samples!

 - All samples being dropped of must comply with CGI submission guidelines (see below)